AbstractProgram/graphRepresentation/documentation/presentation notes/presentation.md

 ## Actual script:

 ```
 This is an overview of abstract program concept.
-A high-level graph-based program which is interpreted by another program in runtime.
-This Graph program creates another layer of abstraction, it doesn't deal with specifics of the algorithms, only representing the module units, hense the term abstract program.
+A high-level graph-based program which is interpreted on runtime by another sort of a supervisor program.
+This Graph program concept creates an additional layer of abstraction, it doesn't deal with specifics of the algorithms, only representing the module units or functions, hense the term abstract program.
+For example, the graph may reference some functions by name from the primary program that traverses & interprets it.

-Here is the specification for the graph models & this repository is the implementation of it in Nodejs.
-Also I've described some additional graph theory concepts, not supported by graph databases, so I've implemented some in the application layer.
+I've created a specification which is an aggregation of notes and drawings for the graph models & this repository of a working implementation in Nodejs, that I actually use in my projects.
+Also I've described some additional graph theory concepts, not supported by graph databases, so I had to implement some of them in the application layer.

 Initially the purpose was to be able to program the same way we contruct a mental model map of the program, or a least closer to the way we think & imagine by.
 I've found that some program patterns are easier to grasp when displayed graphically.
 Not necessarily viewing the program in a visual manner in terms of squares and lines, but in an abstract manner.
 For example creating a visual program map that takes into consideration the placement of procedures relative to each other and the expected timing of the different procedure executions in the program.